Xaoc-xd/Dumpster-Fire/README.md

 * Hitscan - Aim at best available hitbox
 * Hitbox - Choose a hitbox you would prefer to aim at
 * Autoshoot - Automatically fires for you
+* Wait for Charges - Waits for a charge on the sniper rifle before shooting
 * Smoothing - *or slow aim* smoothes and slows down the aimbot
 * Ignore Cloak - Ignores cloaked spies